Mapanuepe Lake: History

 Mapanuepe lake is located at the confluence of Marella and Mapanuepe Rivers as the two rivers merge to become the Santo Tomas River.
 The rains after the 1991 eruption of Mount Pinatubo produced lahar that dumped volcanic debris into the Marella River, one of the major drainages of the mountain, aggrading the river and eventually damming the Mapanuepe River.

 Rising waters drowned the Mapanuepe Valley including the barangays of Aglao (lower), Buhawen and Pili of San Marcelino, Zambales.
 During the formation of the lake, breaching and reforming of the debris dam occurred after each lahar flow.
-At its maximum extent, the lake grew to an area of 670 ha and had a stored water volume of 75 x 10^{6} cubic meters (75000000 m3) before reaching its current size.
+At its maximum extent, the lake grew to an area of 670 ha and had a stored water volume of 75 × 10^{6} cubic meters (75000000 m3) before reaching its current size.

 Presently, the only structure visible above the lake’s surface is the steeple and large metal cross of Saint Barbara’s Chapel, a visita which once served Barangay Buhawen.
 Prior to the 1991 eruption, studies of geologic formations and sediments of Mapanuepe Valley showed that the area was the site of a similar, lahar-formed lake from much older eruptions.